ARM-software/ebbr/source/chapter3-secureworld.rst

 Future versions of this specification will only allow PSCI, and PSCI should be implemented in all new designs.

+It is recommended that firmware implementing PSCI supports version 1.0 or later.
+[#PSCINote]_

+.. [#PSCINote]
+   PSCI version 1.0 is considered as an errata fix release for version 0.2, where functions interfaces have been stabilized.
+   It also introduced the `PSCI_FEATURES` function, for standardized discovery.

 RISC-V Multiprocessor Startup Protocol
 ======================================
 The resident firmware in M mode or hypervisor running in HS mode must implement